Liver Yin deficiency comes as a cruel extra twist when we grow old, as we deplete our body’s supplies of what are called Kidney Yin and Kidney Yang.

 Read more about the Liver functions here.

-The Liver is the major Energy Organ, or zang, that deals with making sure Qi - energy - moves smoothly not just in your body, but in your emotions.
+In Chinese medicine the Liver is an Energy Organ, or zang, that deals with making sure that Qi – energy – moves smoothly; not just in your body, but in your emotions.
 You may think the liver has little to do with your emotions, but even in the West we recognise what is meant by someone who is described as liverish.

 ‘Liverish’ includes physical symptoms but also mental and emotional symptoms that often accompany them.

 If you can imagine someone who has been liverish for a long time, with either loss of blood or a history of considerable and excessive exertion you might begin to approach what the Chinese mean by this syndrome.